lithix-src/random-ingress-project/README.md

 1. Lots of IAM nonsense, and centralize it better in the rbac module
 2. More consistent naming standard across module files
 3. Lots more error handling and metrics based off them
+4. Move to a cloud KMS for secrets and config values